iDesignRES/CHP_modelling/README.md

-# bioCHP plant model
+## bioCHP plant model

 `bioCHP_plant` is a c++ module with functionality to model mass and energy flows, investment cost and operational cost of a combined heat and power production plant using biomass as feedstock.
+The documentation can be found at \ref detailed_model_documentation.

 ## Model test